-- · our ability to provide substantial evidence of safety and efficacy; - · convenience and ease of administration; - · prevalence and severity of adverse side effects; - · availability of alternative and competing treatments; - · cost effectiveness; - · effectiveness of our marketing and distribution strategy and pricing of any product that we may develop; - · publicity concerning our products or competitive products; and - our ability to obtain sufficient third-party coverage and adequate reimbursement.
+- our ability to provide substantial evidence of safety and efficacy; - convenience and ease of administration; - prevalence and severity of adverse side effects; - availability of alternative and competing treatments; - cost effectiveness; - effectiveness of our marketing and distribution strategy and pricing of any product that we may develop; - publicity concerning our products or competitive products; and - our ability to obtain sufficient third-party coverage and adequate reimbursement.

-If aNK cells are approved for use but fail to achieve the broad degree of market acceptance necessary for commercial success, our operating results and financial condition will be adversely affected.
-In addition, even if aNK cells gain acceptance, the markets for treatment of patients with our target indications may not be as significant as we estimate.
+If aNK, haNK, and taNK cells are approved for use but fail to achieve the broad degree of market acceptance necessary for commercial success, our operating results and financial condition will be adversely affected.
+In addition, even if aNK, haNK, and taNK cells gain acceptance, the markets for treatment of patients with our target indications may not be as significant as we estimate.